jetaggart/stream-android-bubble-chat/README.md

 }
 ```

 We set the `TextView`'s text then decide if it's "our" message or "theirs".
 If it's "ours" we display the message on the right in blue.
 If it's "theirs" it goes left in grey.
 To set the justification of the message we use `horizontalBias`.
-Setting it to `1` sets it all the way to the right, `0` to the left.
-We set the text color based on the background, since blue needs white text and grey needs black.
+Setting it to `1` sets it to the right, `0` to the left.
+We set the text color based on the background since blue needs white text and grey needs black.
 Padding is set differently since the message will have the "tail" on the right or left depending on who's message it is.
 That tail will cause a different amount of padding depending on what side the message is on.

 Since we're replicating iMessage's style, they don't render the tail unless it's the bottom message.
 Stream conveniently gives us position information and makes it easy to check message placement within a group of messages: